Japan national rugby sevens team: Sevens World Series

 Japan won the Plate final match (5th place) at the 2000 Japan Sevens, scoring 8 points for the 1999–2000 World Sevens Series.
 The team lost the Bowl final match to end 10th in the 2002 Australia Sevens and 2002 Singapore Sevens.

 In the 2012 USA Sevens they reached Bowl semifinals (11th place).
 In the 2014 Japan Sevens they repeated that result.

 Japan became a core team for the 2014–15 Sevens World Series.
 As hosts of the 2015 Japan Sevens, they won over Samoa, tied Argentina and lost to France to advance to Cup quarter-finals.
 They were defeated by Fiji and then Scotland, therefore resulting 7th in the tournament.
 However, they resulted last in seven out of ten events and finished 15th, therefore the team lost its core team status for 2015–16.

 At the 2016 Wellington Sevens, Japan defeated France to reach Bowl semi-finals, where they lost to Scotland, therefore claiming 11th place.
 The team advanced to Cup quarter-finals of the 2016 USA Sevens after winning over Scotland and drawing versus England.
 They lost to Fiji and defeated Kenya to reach the Plate final, where they fell to New Zealand to clinch 6th place.

+2024

+Japan qualified for the Sevens Challenger Series and competed in the first round in Dubai.
+They were edged out of the quarter-final by eventual winners Kenya and then went on to beat Tonga for fifth place.
+They came ninth in the overall Challenger Series.